 “See, it’s just a regular laundry hamper,” George said.

 George grabbed the lower edge of the chute and took a peek down into the blackness.
 “Nothing, there’s nothing there, look.”
 George put his hand in the hole, waving it in the air.

-“Wait, you didn’t repeat the words,” Jason said.
+“Wait, you didn’t repeat the words,” Joseph said.
 “You have to say the rhyme for it to work.”